Enterprise project management tools help big companies streamline disparate processes and reduce friction in information gathering.

 Here are some examples of enterprise project management software tools that big companies use.

-Best enterprise project management software for spreadsheet-based project management
+- 3. Smartsheet — Best enterprise software for spreadsheet-based project management

-Best enterprise project management software for mid-sized businesses
+- 7. Hive — Best enterprise project portfolio management software

 Why Do Big Companies Use Project Management Tools?